Anupam-Bh/ML_2D_flat_band/2.Processing_2Dmatepedia_downloaded_data_for_NN_model/README.md

 # Process 2Dmatpedia input
-Use this file on the files downloaded from 2dmatpedia.
+Use this code on the files downloaded from 2dmatpedia.

-This module serves two purposes:
+This module performs two tasks:

 1. Creates a json file for later use extracting data from db.json file downloaded from 2dmatpedia.
 2. Creates band-structure images ready to be used by NN model for prediction.